 My child – free weekend starts at 10am, when the kids are deposited at their Dad’s.
 I’m usually absolutely exhausted as my son doesn’t sleep well.
 My first port of call post drop – off is usually the supermarket for whatever I need.
 Once I’m home, I’ll walk the dogs.
 (I’ve got two boxer dogs, so even though I’m child free, I can’t exactly drop everything and disappear off the radar all weekend).

 Post walkies (and inevitable dog baths), I will generally have a brew and half an hour to myself, before operation scrub the house commences.
 I’m in the middle of flipping my house.
-So there’s usually plenty of dust from freshly knocked off or plastered walls, drilled ceilings or paint specs to clean.
+So there’s usually plenty of dust from freshly knocked off or plastered walls, drilled ceilings or paint specs to clean. in an ideal world, I’d love to go for afternoon tea with a friend now and then.
+It rarely happens though.

 Work Work Work